gsanchez10/recruitment/README.md

 4. Internationalization. `(*)`

 ### How to start json-server
-Follow the instructions from the module page to how isntall it.
-Then grap the [db/song.json] file and put it some where to start the server as follow:
+You will need to start a fake [json-server].
+Find all the info of how to use this module in the npm or github page.
+Then grap the [db/song.json]

 `json-server --watch db/songs.json`